 One of the things the Sex Disqualification (Removal) Act 1919 did was to allow women to enter some professions, including law.
-I recently became a Champion for First 100 Years, a project to mark 100 years of women in the legal profession in 2019.
+I’m a Champion for First 100 Years, a project to mark 100 years of women in the legal profession in 2019.
 I’m a contributor to Women’s Legal Landmarks, contributing articles on the Representation of the People Act 1918 and the Sex Disqualification (Removal) Act 1919, which you can read in this beautiful book.

 My PhD also examined the role of women in Parliamentary select committees and standing committees in the interwar period (especially the women MPs, but also women as witnesses and advisers).
 I also researched women staff in Parliament, c.1900-1945.
 I’m primarily interested in women who worked for either the House of Lords or House of Commons administrations.
 If you have a woman ancestor who worked for the Lords or Commons in this period, I would be very interested to hear from you!
 I’d particularly love to see photos of any such women.
 If you want to read the full thesis it is online at the King’s Research Portal.